exemplator/exemplator/README.md

 # Exemplator

-This repository holds the Exemplator server.
-The website can be found [here](http://exemplator.xyz).
+This repository has the exemplator server.
+Check the out the [website](https://exemplator.xyz).

 ### What is Exemplator?
 Exemplator is a search engine for Java code snippets.
 It takes a function/code as input and searches GitHub for code snippets that use that function/code.